mienaikoe/ziyu/Lore/Geography.md

+## Solar System

+Palinan is a circumbinary planet with a white dwarf and a red giant.

 ## Day

 Since Palinan is a tidal-locked planet, there is no passage of day or night.
-Palinan follows a slight elliptical path with its star, which gives some tectonic action and volcanism.
+Palinan follows a slight elliptical path with its star, which defines a day by the amount of light arriving at the horizon areas, and also gives rise to some tectonic action and volcanism.
 There is a slight libration that causes some parts to receive slightly more light at different times of the day.
 Those who have a more direct line of light from the star during periapsis also have a less direct line of light from the star during apoapsis, meaning they have greater temperature shifts during their day.

+## Urban Planning

+Cities and living areas are typically formed near the sea, and the remaining area at the habitable line is typically farmland where there are solar-facing hills, and residences of those nearby areas.
+There are solar-thermal power stations at the solar-facing edge of the habitable line and near cities.
+Trains typically travel from power station to power station across the habitable line.
+Most food storage is in the dark edge of the habitable line.